BanSheeGun/Learning/Cdesign/Readme.md

 Do some work about file init

 ##LinuxFinal
-All in Linux is finsh
+All in Linux is finish

 ##WindowsFinal
-Coming soon
+All  is finish